Shithead (card game)

-Shithead (also called Karma, Palace or Shed) is a card game, the object of which is to lose all of one's playing cards.
+Shithead (also called Karma, Palace, Caboodle or Shed) is a card game, the object of which is to lose all of one's playing cards and instead of having a winner the aim is not be the last one left in the game.

 The game became popular among backpackers in the late 20th century.
 There are many regional variations to the game's original rules.

 Cards

 A standard 52-card pack with French suit symbols is used.
 Aces are high.

 Deal

 From a shuffled deck of cards, the dealer gives each player nine cards: three downcards in a row, three upcards on top of the downcards, and three hand cards.
 The upcards can only be played once the hand cards have been exhausted, and the downcards can only be played once the upcards have been played.

 Rearranging

 After the deal and before play begins, players may switch their hand cards with those face up on the table in order to produce a strong set of upcards (ideally high cards, 2s or 10s) for later in the game.